 2. Do active activities.

 If you’re in a beach or mountain destination, there are plenty of active activities that you can do, that will help you stay fit.
 For example I love all kinds of water sports, which is why beach destinations are my favourite.
 I love spending time doing things like surfing, scuba diving, sailing and any other activity I can do in water.
-Similarly in mountain destinations you can go skiing, hiking, snowboarding, there are plenty of options!
+You can have great experiences and meet new people this way too, other solo travellers that might be booking your same trip.
+Some of my favourite “workouts” were surfing in Bali, scuba diving in Thailand, and snorkelling with turtles in Gili Trawangan.
+Similarly in mountain destinations you can go skiing, hiking, snowboarding, there are plenty of options (hiking in Whistler was one of the highlights of my Canada trip)!

 3. Walk / cycle instead of taking cars or public transport